 Should you become ill with symptoms of gastroenteritis after swimming in Northland, it is recommended that you see a doctor if the symptoms are severe or if you are worried.

 If you think that your illness was caused by swimming, you should contact the on-call Health Protection Officer on 09 430 4100.

-Permanent signs are erected at sites where water quality is consistently poor or very poor.
+Permanent signs may be erected by councils at sites where water quality is consistently very poor.
 It is recommended not to swim at these sites at any time.

 If anyone becomes ill following swimming at a swimming site where a public health warning sign has been erected, phone Healthline for advice on 0800 61 11 16, or seek medical attention immediately.

 See a doctor if the symptoms are severe or if you are worried.
 You should also contact the on-call Health Protection Officer at Ngā Tai Ora, part of Te Whatu Ora, on 09 430 4100 if you think that your illness was caused by swimming.